 Space Time Ripples and Einstein's Legacy

-Headline news was made earlier this year when the detection of gravitational waves, caused by the collision of two black holes, was confirmed by the Laser Interferometer Gravitational-Wave Observatory (LIGO).
+Headline news was made in 2016 when the detection of gravitational waves, caused by the collision of two black holes, was confirmed by the Laser Interferometer Gravitational-Wave Observatory (LIGO).
 And earlier this month, another ripple was detected!
 The observed ripples in the fabric of space-time validate a key prediction in Albert Einstein's theory of general relativity.
 One hundred years old, the theory continues to astonish scientists with how correct it is.
 LIGO’s discovery signals a new era of astronomy and a new way of understanding the warped side of the universe.